Red Wing Has a Lot of Charm

 Red Wing has a historic clay industry, so be sure to check out the Pottery Museum.
 Some of the pottery dates back to the 1800s.
 There are more than 6,000 vintage pieces of stoneware, art pottery, dinnerware, and folk art.
 Admission to the museum is free, and it’s quite interesting!

 If you’re looking for something sugary and sweet, you’ll definitely want to visit the Hanisch Bakery for freshly baked goods.
-Sadly they were closed when we visited on a Sunday, but they’re known for mouthwatering donuts, cookies, and coffee!
+They are closed on Sundays, so be sure to plan your visit on a day when they’re open.
+They’re known for mouthwatering donuts, cookies, and coffee!

 If you’re getting thirsty, stop by the Red Wing Brewery.
 It’s a great little spot on the outskirts of town.
-The beer selection was varied and delicious.
+The beer selection is varied and delicious.
+I really like the Barn Bluff Brown and Work Boot Red.
 They also serve pizzas and calzones, which are very popular in Red Wing!

 If you prefer wine over beer, check out Falconer Vineyards.
 They offer wine and cider and have a great outdoor seating area overlooking the vineyards.
 They also sell wood-fired pizza, so you can grab lunch and stay for a while.
 When you’re finished, walk around the vineyards and enjoy the gardens.

 If you’re looking for additional places to eat and drink, you’ll find Staghead, Red Savoy’s Pizza, Mandy’s Coffee, and several Mexican restaurants.
-During another visit, we landed at Liberty’s Restaurant and Lounge and shared a pizza.
+During a visit to Red Wing with my mom we went to Liberty’s Restaurant and Lounge and shared a pizza.
 It was huge and really cheesy.

 Red Wing is a Perfect Fall Day Trip

-From hiking the bluffs during the peak fall color weeks to museums, breweries, and bakeries, Red Wing is an adorable town for a fall visit.
+From hiking the bluffs during the peak fall color season to museums, breweries, and bakeries, Red Wing is a great town for a day trip.
 There are also so many restaurants and shops and great spots to enjoy the Mississippi River.
 Each time I visit Red Wing, I discover something new.